okyeron/fates/hardware/BOM-thruhole.md

 Some parts are listed with a zero quantity.
 This are meant to be alternates (and should be marked with `ALT`).
 Choose what works best for you.

-PJ302M jacks are available from [Thonk](https://www.thonk.co.uk/shop/3-5mm-jacks/ ), [Synthcube](https://synthcube.com/cart/3-5mm-mono-jack-pj302m-rt-angle-hex-nut) and [Modular Addict](https://modularaddict.com/pj302m-jacks) among other sources.
-Or you can get the alternate CUI MJ-3536 jack listed below from Mouser.

 Raspberry Pi 3B+ or 4B can be purchased from a number of sources such as [PiShop.us](https://www.pishop.us/product/raspberry-pi-4-model-b-1gb/), [Adafruit](https://www.adafruit.com/product/3775?src=raspberrypi), [CanaKit](https://www.canakit.com/raspberry-pi-3-model-b-plus.html?cid=usd&src=raspberrypi&src=raspberrypi), [Element14](http://www.newark.com/49AC7637?src=raspberrypi), etc.

 ENC4 is optional and is not functional for norns right now.
 If you want to use Orac later, get 4 encoders.